minarikmatus/onliner/README.md

 `/lastseen @mention` shows time of specific user

-`/since TIMESTAMP` shows users in current channel or thread that were not online since TIMESTAMP
+`/since TIMESTAMP` shows users in current channel or thread that could or couldn't see the conent since TIMESTAMP

 ## SETUP